modular/max-llm-book/book/src/step_11.md

 ## Understanding the tokenizer

-The tokenizer converts text to token IDs and back.
-Load it with `GPT2Tokenizer.from_pretrained("gpt2")`, which downloads the same tokenization rules OpenAI used during training.
+Back in step 9, you implemented functions to encode and decode tokens, but both functions require a `tokenizer` argument.
+Now you’ll load that tokenizer from Hugging Face, using `GPT2Tokenizer.from_pretrained("gpt2")`, which downloads the same tokenization rules OpenAI used during training.

 Set the padding token to match the end-of-sequence token: `tokenizer.pad_token = tokenizer.eos_token`.
 GPT-2 doesn't have a dedicated padding token, so we reuse the EOS token for this purpose.